arnesson/cordova-plugin-firebase/README.md

 Activate the Remote Config fetched config:

 **Parameters**:
-- {function} success - callback function which will be passed a {boolean} argument indicating whether fetched config was successfully activated
+- {function} success - callback function which will be passed a {boolean} argument indicating whether result the current call activated the fetched config.
 - {function} error - callback function which will be passed a {string} error message as an argument

 ```javascript